-Rick Simpson Oil (RSO) is a highly-concentrated ingestible form of cannabis, usually containing 75% THC or higher.
-This form of concentrated oil is typically made with potent indica strains, leaving patients with more of a sedative full-body effect, rather than a cerebral experience.
+If you’ve spent any time investigating the world of medical cannabis, there’s a good chance you’ve heard of Rick Simpson Oil, or “RSO.”
+RSO is a highly concentrated ingestible form of cannabis concentrate, often containing 75% THC or higher.
+This rich, viscous oil is typically made from potent indica strains, which tend to impart more of a sedative full-body effect rather than a cerebrally stimulating experience.

-It takes its name from Canadian engineer and cannabis activist Rick Simpson.
-Simpson crafted the recipe for RSO himself after developing skin cancer in 2003.
-He came up with the idea after reading a study about how THC allegedly killed cancer cells in mice.
+RSO takes its name from Canadian engineer and cannabis activist Rick Simpson.
+Inspired after reading a study about the potential effects of THC on cancer cells in mice, Simpson crafted the original recipe for RSO himself after developing skin cancer in 2003.

 What is RSO good for, anyway?
-As a full spectrum extract, RSO contains a broader array of cannabinoids, such as CBC, THCV, CBN, CBD & CBG than other types of extracts do.
-The terpene profiles in RSO are typically greater as well.
-This is due to its whole plant extraction.
-Thanks to a phenomenon called the Entourage Effect, higher concentrations of these compounds may be able to result in greater therapeutic effects.
+As a full-spectrum extract, RSO often contains a broader array of cannabinoids including THC, CBD, CBC, THCV, CBN and CBG than other types of extracts do.
+And as we referenced a moment ago, the terpene profiles in RSO are typically higher as well.

-The state of Maryland currently recognizes a variety of qualifying conditions for medical cannabis (and by extension, RSO).
+Here in Maryland, the State currently recognizes a variety of qualifying conditions that allow Marylanders to use medical cannabis (and by extension, RSO).
 These conditions include:

 - Severe or chronic pain

 - Severe or persistent muscle spasms

 - Post-traumatic stress disorder